-• Initial public offering
+Initial public offering

 On January 27, 2021 Huuuge Inc. published its prospectus and launched its initial public offering.
 The offering comprised a public subscription for 11,300,100 newly issued shares.
 The final share price for offering shares was determined as PLN 50 per share (approx. USD 13.53 per share).
-Difference between the nominal amount of newly issued shares and the cash consideration received was in the supplementary capital in the consolidated statement of changes in equity.
-Proceeds from issue of common shares for public subscription amounted to USD 152,929 thousand.
-Net proceeds from the issuance of the newly issued shares amounted to USD 101,434 thousand after deduction costs and expenses associated with the offering, and after execution of the stabilization process as described below.
+The difference between the nominal amount of newly issued shares and the cash consideration received was recognized in the supplementary capital in the consolidated statement of changes in equity.